Welcome to Deakin's Policy Library

 - Academic Partnerships procedureThis procedure governs the development and maintenance of academic partnerships (other than those specifically related to research matters) with other entities in Australia and overseas that relate to domestic or international students or domestic and international activities.

-- Academic Progress procedureThis procedure relates to the management and support of students enrolled in the University's higher education award courses (other than higher degrees by research) who are identified as being 'at risk' of unsatisfactory Academic Progress.
+- Academic Progress procedureThis Procedure documents the processes relating to the Academic Progress of students enrolled in the University's higher education award courses, other than higher degrees by research.

 - Academic Promotion policyThis Policy outlines the framework by which full-time, part-time, continuing or fixed-term academic staff may apply for promotion to Level B, Level C, Level D or Level E (Professor).
 It includes nominations for the title 'Alfred Deakin Professor'.